isabella232/GSoC17/Journal/Week_3.md

 ## What can be improved?

-- [ ] We need to check bionode-ncbi behavior within bionode-watermill since its outputs are being generated outside `./data`, the expected main output directory.
+- [x] We need to check bionode-ncbi behavior within bionode-watermill since its outputs are being generated outside `./data`, the expected main output directory.

+_Explanation_

+This behabior happens when this task is the first one, and therefore bionode-watermill searches for the inputs in `process.cwd()`, i.e., _current working directory_.

 - [x] Output should include the actual files that are the input and output (resolvedInput and resolvedOutput).
 - [x] It should be added the 'command' that is run by each task.